日本語

 Am I eligible to join the Jazz Orchestra?

-We welcome students who play big band instruments at approximately Grade 5 (ABRSM standard) or above.
-If you are not sure whether you (or your son/daughter) reaches this standard, please email info@tokyoims.jp with an example of a piece you can play fluently - this will help us to work out your current level.
+We welcome students who play big band instruments and have experience of playing in a jazz setting.
+Please see the audition materials below.
+If you are not sure whether you (or your son/daughter) reaches this standard, please email info@tokyoims.jp with any queries.
 Most of our students are of high school age, but we will consider university age students too.
 Some experience of playing jazz, including an understanding of improvisation is preferable, but not essential.

 A big band follows this formation, and we accept applications from these instrumentalists.